FlyingDutchmanGames/battle_box/README.md

 ## SETUP

 1.)
 Get your credentials in github and make a `dev.secret.exs` based on `dev.secret.exs.example`
+  * Use `http://localhost:4000/auth/github/callback` as your callback url

 ## TODO